The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Where an employer pays or reimburses expenses to an employee by reason of his employment a tax charge would normally arise under ITEPA 2003, s 72.

-Similarly when an employer provides the employee with some form of non-cash benefit by reason of his employment a tax charge would normally arise on the benefit under the provisions of the benefits code in ITEPA 2003, Part 3.
+Similarly, when an employer provides the employee with some form of non-cash benefit by reason of his employment a tax charge would normally arise on the benefit under the provisions of the benefits code in ITEPA 2003, ss 62–226E (Pt 3).

 It follows therefore that the employee can only claim a deduction from earnings in respect of that expense payment or benefit if his own qualifying expenditure exceeds the amount met or reimbursed by the employer.